simonrabate/simonrabate.github.io/_pages/publications.md

 - *Increasing the Effective Retirement Age: Key Factors and Interaction Effects*,
 with Tilbe Atav and Egbert Jongen,
 *American Economic Journal: Economic Policy* (Volume 16(1), 2024)

-    - **Abstract**
-    We study the effects of the recent increase in the statutory retirement age (SRA) in the Netherlands, using RDD and rich administrative data on the universe of the Dutch population.
-We find large interaction effects with a preceding early retirement reform.
-The employment effect of the SRA reform is much larger for cohorts receiving less generous early retirement benefits.
-Indeed, the level of employment before the SRA, together with the retirement hazard at the SRA, is key to understanding the effects of retirement age reforms.
-Our results further point to a big role for automatic job termination in the Netherlands.

    - [**Link to the paper**](https://www.aeaweb.org/articles?id=10.1257/pol.20210101)
    - [**Link to the code**](https://www.openicpsr.org/openicpsr/project/185702/version/V1/view)